vytmelin/currency-exchange/README.md

 ## API
 Build and run CurrencyExchange.API Web API project.
 Application fetches exchange rates from ECB on startup and inserts them into an in-memory database.
 After the initial insert, exchange rates are refreshed according to a [CRON](https://crontab.guru) schedule provided in appsettings.json.
 Default is everyday at 17:30.
 There you can also configure endpoint URL from which data is taken.
 Refresh of data is done using a background worker service.
+Xunit/Moq combination used for testing.